Cookies Policy

 Considerations about Third-Party Cookies

-Whilst CILEX takes all reasonable precautions to make sure that other organisations, who it deals with have good security practices, CILEX is not responsible for the privacy practices of other organisations, whose websites may be linked to its services or whose contact details it may provide on the website.
-CILEX is not responsible for the Privacy Policies of social media or other Third-Party providers with whom it has pages or accounts.
+Whilst CILEX takes all reasonable precautions to make sure that other organisations, who it deals with have good security practices, CILEX is not responsible for the privacy practices of other organisations, whose websites may be linked to its services or whose contact details it may provide on the Website.
+CILEX is not responsible for the Privacy Policies of Social Media or other Third-Party Providers with whom it has pages or accounts.

 4. The Cookies That We Use

-The following list gives the details of the Cookies that we use across our CILEX website.
+The following list gives the details of the Cookies that we use across our CILEX Website.

 4.1 Strictly Necessary Cookies